 Visiting Burgdorf Hot Springs In Winter

-Burdorf is open seasonally with occasional closures in fall and spring, and access can be limited in the wintertime.
+Burdorf is open seasonally with occasional closures in fall and spring, and access can be limited in the winter season.
 The US Forest Service does not plow the entire road Warren Wagon Road (USFS Road #21) and guests must drive their own snowmobiles to reach the hot springs.

 Sitting at 6,000 feet, this backcountry Idaho oasis gets a TON of snow.
 In 1974, the hot springs were buried with a record reaching 7 feet of snow!